Easy Garden Art Ideas

 Shepherd’s Hook with Wind Chimes

 Not only are wind chimes beautiful to look at, they are absolutely lovely to hear.
-I received the set of wind chimes pictured below when my mother passed away.
+I received the set of wind chimes pictured above when my mother passed away.
 I thought it was such a thoughtful and meaningful gift.
-I placed a shepherd’s hook outside my kitchen window, and hung the wind chimes.
+I placed a shepherd’s hook in my garden, and hung the wind chimes.
 I could see them every day, and I could hear them as well.
-One of the easiest DIY garden crafts is to construct your own wind chime from spoons.
-This is something older kids could help with, and this tutorial explains it well.

 Garden Statues